Spaces of smooth embeddings and configuration categories: The configuration category of a manifold

 It remains to show that $j : W \to X$ is fully faithful, i.e. that the square

 is homotopy cartesian.
-The vertical maps are fibrations.
+The vertical maps are fibrations (note that $j_0$ is the identity).
 We have to show that the fibers of $j_1$ are contractible.
 Let $\mathcal{W}$ denote the fiber of $j_1$ over $f \to g$ in $X_1$, i.e. the space of morphisms in $\config(\im(g))$ from $f_0$ to $g_0$.
 It is easy to see that this is a product of factors indexed by the connected components of $\im(g)$.
 That is, we can assume that $g$ has the form $g\co \uli\ell\times\RR^m\to M$ where $\ell=1$.
 Then we use the lemma below.

 \begin{lem} Let $f$ be a configuration of $k$ points in $\RR^m$.
 The space of exit paths starting at $f$ and ending at the origin is contractible. \end{lem}

 \begin{proof} Let us denote the space of these exit paths by $Y$ (which, for convenience, we reparametrize so that their domain is the interval $[0,1]$).
 Then $Y$ has a distinguished element $\gamma\co[0,1]\to \map(\uli k\,,\RR^m)$ given by $\gamma(t)(j)=t\cdot f(j)$ for $j\in\uli k$ and $t\in[0,1]$, where we use the action of the positive real numbers on $\RR^m$ by scalar multiplication.
 A homotopy $(h_s\co Y\to Y)_{s\in[0,1]}$ from the constant map with value $\gamma$ to the identity map of $Y$ can be defined as follows: $h_s(\alpha)$ is given by